Volkswagen Vento (A05): Overview

 In March 2011, Volkswagen recorded an impressive sales figure of 3973 units, dethroning the Honda City for the first time since its launch.
 Overall the car has been quite successful in the Indian market and has been particularly lauded for its build quality.

 In November 2011, Škoda, a subsidiary of Volkswagen, introduced the Rapid, a car that is basically a re-badged Vento without a 1.2 TSI engine option.
 The Rapid is otherwise mechanically identical to the Vento but uses some of the Škoda family’s design philosophy.
 The Rapid petrol automatic also lacks a DSG and uses a more traditional 6-speed torque converter instead.

 Since April 2012, the car has been sold in Malaysia under the name "Polo Sedan".

 The car is also manufactured and sold in Russia and Thailand as "Volkswagen Polo Sedan" with only the petrol engine available.

 As of late 2013, the Vento manufactured in India is being offered in the Mexican market, both with gasoline and diesel engines.
 Gasoline-powered cars have the choice of manual or automatic transmissions; diesel is sold as a manual only.
 Trim levels are called Style, Active and Highline.

 Again, in late 2013, when Volkswagen returned to the Philippines, it launched the Vento as the Polo Notch in its lineup.

 In 2014, the Taiwanese market Polo will switch from European models (hatchback only) to India models, both hatchback and sedan (rebadged as Polo Sedan), all with the 1.6 MPI petrol engine and 6 speed tiptronic powertrain.
 The price has been reduced for 2014 models, in the interest of competing with locally made economy cars.

 In May 2018, Volkswagen discontinued the Polo Notch in the Philippines.
 It was replaced by the Volkswagen Santana.

 On introduction of Bharat Stage VI emissions norms in India, the Vento 1.5TDI will be discontinued and the petrol engines will be replaced by a new locally manufactured, more fuel-efficient three-cylinder 1.0 TSI engine.

 Mexican market

 The Volkswagen Vento was introduced in the Mexican market as a 2014 model manufactured by Volkswagen India.
 It has developed a high rate of sales, leaving behind the Clásico (redesigned Jetta MK4) and Jetta MK6, both produced in Mexico.
 The main rivals in Mexican market are the Chevrolet Aveo, Nissan Versa and Kia Rio.

 VW offers a choice of two engine options; a 1.6-liter naturally aspirated gasoline engine with a five-speed manual or a six-speed automatic DSG gearbox and a 1.6-liter diesel engine mated only to a five-speed manual gearbox (TDI).

 Safety

-The Indian-made Polo Sedan in its most basic Latin American configuration with 2 airbags received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2015.
+The Indian-made Polo Sedan in its most basic Latin American market configuration with 2 airbags received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2015.

 Engine

+Safety

+The Made in India Vento received 5 stars for adult occupant and 3 stars for child occupant from Latin NCAP in 2015.